How to Hire an Individual Housecleaner

 State Taxes

-If you pay a household worker $1,000 or more in a calendar quarter, you are required to pay state unemployment insurance and employment administration fund taxes for that worker.
+If you pay a household worker $1,000 or more in a calendar quarter, you are required to pay state unemployment insurance tax for that worker.
 The tax rates vary depending on previous unemployment claims against the employer.
-New employers should register with the state’s Employment Security Department.
-For more information, call your local district’s tax office or visit esd.wa.gov.
+New employers should register with the state’s Department of Revenue.
+For more information, call your local district’s tax office or the Department of Revenue (360-705-6705) or visit dor.wa.gov.

 Workers’ Compensation Insurance

-Workers’ compensation insurance covers costs such as medical care and lost wages for workers who are injured or killed on the job.
-Washington State requires only those who employ two or more full-time household workers to purchase workers’ compensation coverage; employers of part-time household workers are not required to purchase coverage.
+Workers’ compensation insurance covers costs such as medical care and lost wages for workers who are injured, become ill, or are killed on the job.
+Washington requires only those who employ two or more full-time household workers to purchase workers’ compensation coverage; employers of part-time household workers are not required to purchase coverage.
 If you employ a part-time employee, you still may want to purchase coverage, since most homeowners insurance policies do not cover claims that would normally fall under a workers’ compensation policy.
 Without coverage, you could be liable for medical expenses, lost wages, and legal fees if someone is injured while working for you.
-You can buy a workers’ compensation policy from your homeowners insurance carrier or from an insurance agent.
+In Washington, you must purchase workers’ compensation insurance through the state’s Department of Labor & Industries or be self-insured; you may not purchase this insurance through a private company.
+For more information, check with the Department of Labor & Industries by calling 800-547-8367 or by visiting lni.wa.gov.